bpasham/bpasham/README.md

-- 👋 Hi, I’m @bpasham
+- 👋 Hi, I’m Bhuvan Pasham
-- 👀 I’m interested in ...
+- 👀 I’m interested in adventures and working on dificult problems
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning sales and product placement
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on financial industry solutions
-- 📫 How to reach me ...
+- 📫 You can reach me on Linkedin @BhuvanPasham

 <!---
 bpasham/bpasham is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.